nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaning how to access the help page.
+Can also be acessed with the `F1` hotkey.

 ![help message](images/helpMessage.png)

 Format: `help`

+You can then either click on the link to open it in your default browser, or click on the `Copy URL` button to copy the link to your clipboard.

 ### Adding a client: `add`